ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 > The URIs and the private-use scheme used below serve demonstrational purposes; feel free to replace them with your own OP and RP specifics.

-> The completed Xcode project is a part of this repo, is located under `/iOS-AppAuth/iOS-AppAuth-Basic`, and could be used as a quick reference.
+> The completed Xcode project can be found at [https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic) and could be used as a quick reference.
 A [short video](https://forgerock.wistia.com/medias/r7yn6bpfle) demonstrates the final result.

 We will build the app in a few implementation steps: